dk1242/PBR-and-IBL-with-1-Million-spheres/README.md

 ## Acknowledgments

 I learned and cleared my basics from [learnopengl.com](https://learnopengl.com/) and [FreeCodeCamp video](https://youtu.be/45MIykWJ-C4?si=uBAfGH4kaYC-CwCn) on openGL.

-For PBR and IBL too, I learned it from [learnopengl.com](https://learnopengl.com/) and undertood it completely with chatgpt.com .
+For PBR and IBL too, I learned it from [learnopengl.com](https://learnopengl.com/) and understood it completely with chatgpt.com .
 ---